M3G4DeaTh/myfinance-web-dotnet/README.md

 # myfinance-web-dotnet
- An web app using dotnet
+ An web aplication using dotnet.
+ Finance App, finance management